Moving to Alberta?

 5. Medicine Hat

-The city of Medicine Hat is located in the southern region of Alberta and is the sixth largest city in the province.
-The city is known for its natural gas fields gaining the nickname “The Gas City”.
+Medicine Hat is located in the southern region of Alberta and is the sixth largest city in the province.
+The city is known for its natural gas fields, gaining the nickname “The Gas City”.
 As you can probably assume, a large supporter of the economy is the natural gas fields.
-Medicine Hat is also host to Canada’s only interprovincial park, the Cypress Hills which is located in Alberta and Saskatchewan.
+Medicine Hat is also host to Canada’s only interprovincial park, the Cypress Hills, which is located in Alberta and Saskatchewan.
+This why we like this city as one of the best cities to live in Alberta.

 Crime Rate per 100,000: 6,578.3